HazyResearch/bootleg/tutorials/README.md

 We provide several tutorials to help users get familiar with Bootleg.

 ## Introduction
-### Benchmark
-In this [tutorial](benchmark_tutorial.ipynb), learn how to use a Bootleg model pretrained on Wikipedia to run inference on the standard RSS500 NED benchmark, where Bootleg must disambiguate pre-detected mentions in sentences.
-This will help you get familiar with loading one of our models.

 ### End to End
 In this [tutorial](end2end_ned_tutorial.ipynb), learn how to use Bootleg for end-to-end inference.
 We start from text data and show how to detect mentions and then link them to entities.
 We also show how to use Bootleg for "on-the-fly" disambiguation of individual sentences.